hkirk/I4dab-slides/slides/10 - NoSql and Mongo Intro/NoSql-and-Mongo.md

 * In document database you can store different types in same collection
     * Performing queries on shared fields on different types
-    * Performing queries on specific type
+    * Performing queries on specific types
 * Avoid `ALTER TABLE` statements while preserving ability to evolve schema
     * `ALTER TABLE` can be time consuming